plforacle/heatwave-ml-iris/introduction/introduction.md

 ### About Product/Technology

-HeatWave AutoML makes it easy to use machine learning, whether you are a novice user or an experienced ML practitioner.
-You provide the data, and HeatWave AutoML analyzes the characteristics of the data and creates an optimized machine learning model that you can use to generate predictions and explanations.
+HeatWave ML makes it easy to use machine learning, whether you are a novice user or an experienced ML practitioner.
+You provide the data, and HeatWave ML analyzes the characteristics of the data and creates an optimized machine learning model that you can use to generate predictions and explanations.
 An ML model makes predictions by identifying patterns in your data and applying those patterns to unseen data.
-HeatWave AutoML explanations help you understand how predictions are made, such as which features of a dataset contribute most to a prediction.
+HeatWave ML explanations help you understand how predictions are made, such as which features of a dataset contribute most to a prediction.

   ![Machine learning is easier with MySQL HeatWave](./images/heatwave-ml-easy.png "heatwave-ml-easy")